stanislavb/en.coven.nu/fictional/index.md

 ## History

-Witches have always existed, but they have mostly kept to themselves and avoided discovery by the outside world.
-They existed in covens, a group of witches bonded together in a specific place.
-These covens have been their home, refuge and community.
+Witches have always existed.
+They have always tried to keep themselves hidden and avoid discovery by the outside world.
+Most witches have lived in covens: a group of witches bonded together in a specific place and ruled by one witch: The Supreme.
+These covens have been their homes, refuge and community.

-Witch hunters have always existed.
-Under the cover of large organizations they have tracked and killed witches for generations.
-Over the last thirty years they have succeeded in exterminating coven after coven.
-The few covens that remain are in hiding and many witches have renounced their powers and assimilated into the rest of society.
-The few Covens remaining are mostly resigned to their fate since they have nowhere else to go.
-Even their greatest authority, the Witches' Council, seemed to have given up.
+Witch hunters have always existed as long as witches have.
+Under the cover of a variety of organizations they have tracked and killed witches for generations.
+The balance had always been pretty even, but over the last thirty years the witch hunters have succeeded in exterminating coven after coven.

+The covens that remain have gone into hiding and many witches have renounced their powers and assimilated into the rest of society.
+The remaining covens are mostly resigned to their fate, most witches have nowhere else to go.
+Even their greatest authority the Witches’ Council, seemed to have given up.

 Then suddenly something changed.
-Witch hunters stopped focusing on covens as their main target and started going after individual witches.
-At first previous coven members, but then they started targeting anyone with magical potential, even before many of them were aware of their own power.
-The Witches' Council was forced to step in; rescuing young witches and sending them to the few covens still undiscovered by the witch hunters.
+Witch hunters stopped focusing on covens and started hunting individual witches.
+At first previous coven members only, but then they started targeting anyone with magical potential.
+Even before many of them were aware of their own power.
+The Witches’ Council was forced to step in; rescuing young witches and sending them to the few covens still undiscovered by the witch hunters.

 This is the situation now.
 Newly rescued witches arrive at a Swedish coven to discover and learn to deal with their powers, each other, and the life threatening danger they all face.